The stages of execution

 Colonnes de Juifs conduits sous la garde de soldats allemands dans les rues de Kamenetz-Podolsk, Ukraine

-Columns of Jews led under the guard of German soldiers in the streets of Kamenetz-Podolsk, Ukraine, to an execution site outside the city.
-27 August 1941.
+Columns of Jews led under the guard of German soldiers in the streets of Kamenetz-Podolsk, Ukraine, to an execution site located outside the city.
+August 27, 1941.
 Kamenetz-Podolsk, Ukraine.

 © USHMM, courtesy of Ivan Sved